Household Hazardous Waste

 Where can I dispose of HHW?

-Currently, only two permanent disposal programs exist in Illinois at this point, in Rockford and Naperville, to provide the public with easy access to proper management of these wastes.
+Currently, few permanent disposal programs exist in Illinois.
+The City of Chicago, Naperville, Rockford and Lake County provide the public with easy access to proper management of these wastes.
 Funding for these HHW programs comes, in part, from Illinois Environmental Protection Agency.
 Click here for a list of upcoming events.

 Permanent Drop-off Facility in Naperville

-Residents can drop off household chemical wastes at Naperville's new permanent Hazardous Waste Facility located at 156 Fort Hill Drive on Saturdays and Sundays from 9:00 AM to 2:00 PM (Closed on Holiday weekends).
+Residents can drop off household chemical wastes at Naperville's permanent Hazardous Waste Facility located at 156 Fort Hill Drive on Saturdays and Sundays from 9:00 AM to 2:00 PM (Closed on Holiday weekends).
 Call (630) 420-6095 or click here for more information.